 MP for Milton Keynes North

-Chris Curtis is the Labour and Co-operative MP for Milton Keynes North, elected in July 2024.
-He currently serves on the Housing, Communities and Local Government Committee.
-The data does not provide details of his career background prior to entering Parliament.
+Chris Curtis is the Labour and Co‑operative MP for Milton Keynes North, elected in July 2024.
+He sits on the Housing, Communities and Local Government Committee, reflecting a focus on housing and local government policy.
+He began his Parliament career in 2024 and represents his constituents at Westminster.

-He has 14 declared financial interests, including eight entries for gifts, benefits and hospitality from UK sources; three entries relating to donations or other support for MP activities; two visits outside the UK; and one miscellaneous entry.
+Declared financial interests include eight entries for gifts, benefits or hospitality from UK sources; three entries for donations or other support to activities as an MP; two entries for visits outside the UK; and one miscellaneous entry.

 Generated 21 February 2026